cqtan/microservices-primer/README.md

 - Add this line `alias k="kubectl"` to your `.zshrc` file for a shortcut, e.g. `k get pods`
 - You can chain the creation of multiple Resource Objects with `---` symbol
+- If you see the option `-f` you can alternatively do `.` to target all yaml files instead

 # Scenarios